-Market linked (ATE) pension
+Market linked (ATE) pensions

-- 6.40 From 20 September 2004 a person entitled to a benefit may make a written request to the Trustee for a market linked (asset test exempt) pension.
-The request must specify whether the pension is intended to comply with the Social Security Act or the Veterans' Entitlements Act. - 6.41 The level of the pension must be determined in the manner prescribed by Government Requirements and the Trustee must pay the pension at least annually. - 6.42 Rules 6.36, 6.38 and 6.39 apply as if the Member's reversionary pensioner under the Social Security Act were the Member's Spouse and references to RBL complying pensions were to ATE pensions.
+- 6.16 From 20 September 2004 a person entitled to a benefit may make a written request to the Trustee for a market linked (asset test exempt) pension.
+The request must specify whether the pension is intended to comply with the Social Security Act or the Veterans' Entitlements Act. - 6.17 Depending on the Act with which the pension is intended to comply, the requirements of this section also apply, unless inconsistent with rules 6.9 to 6.15: - Social Security Act sec 9BA - Veterans' Entitlements Act sec 5JBA.